 In March, Toyota Motor Corporation, Nissan Motor Co.
 Ltd., Mitsubishi Motors Corporation, Fuji Heavy Industries Ltd., and Tokyo Electric Power Company, Inc. had formally established “CHAdeMO Association.”
 Mr. Tsunehisa Katsumata, chairman of TEPCO, was inaugurated as the first president of CHAdeMO.
 At the time 158 business entities and government bodies including 20 foreign companies from multiple sectors such as automakers, electric utility companies, charger and component manufacturers, charging service providers, etc. joined the Association.
-The Association aimed to support the diffusion of electric vehicles, which would contribute to the CO2 emissions reduction in the transport sector, from the infrastructure side and to take an active role in the standardisation of EV charging protocols.
+The Association aimed to support the diffusion of electric vehicles, which would contribute to reduction of CO2 emissions in the transport sector, and to take an active role in the standardisation of EV charging protocols.

 In July, the first CHAdeMO Europe meeting was held, in which a decision was made to establish the European steering committee led by PSA, Nissan, Mitsubishi Motors, Think, Endesa, ESB, ABB and the City of Amsterdam.

 In March, the number of charger manufacturers that developed and offered CHAdeMO DC quick chargers increased from 5 to over 20 world-wide.
 As a result, the number of installed chargers reached 582 in Japan and 41 in other countries.
-Major models using the charger were Mitsubishi Motors Corporation’s i-MiEV and Fuji Heavy Industries’ Subaru Plug-in Stella, Nissan Motor Company released LEAF, Peugeot iON and Citroen C-ZERO.
+Major models using the charger were Mitsubishi Motors Corporation’s i-MiEV and Fuji Heavy Industries’ Subaru Plug-in Stella, Nissan Motor Company’s newly-released LEAF, Peugeot iON and Citroen C-ZERO.

 After the Great East Japan Earthquake, the need for EV battery as back-up power source during a power failure heightened.
 With the increasing integration of renewable energy sources in the power mix world-wide, the additional value of EV as enabler for peak shaving and as back-up energy source attracted further attention.
 In October, the Association started a V2H extension work group to develop bi-directional charging specifications using the CHAdeMO DC charging interface.

 As fast charger network expanded, the Association studied the feasibility of the “membership” business model to evaluate how to reduce the initial investment costs in EV charger.
-Upon completing the study, in December 2011, several DC fast charging service companies using this model were established.
+Upon completion of the study, in December 2011, several DC fast charging service companies using this model were established.

 Since the launch of CHAdeMO fast chargers in 2010, they have been steadily growing in numbers and expanding geographically.
-CHAdeMO installations throughout the European continent reached the 1,000-unit mark in January 2012, a testimonial to CHAdeMO being the world’s only practical DC fast charging technology.
-From March 2010 to March 2012, member companies grew from 158 to 429 with international regular member segment showing highest growth rate, confirming the global appeal of CHAdeMO protocol.
+From March 2010 to March 2012, member companies grew from 158 to 429 with international regular member segment showing the highest growth rate, confirming the global appeal of CHAdeMO protocol.